SeqWare/seqware/seqware-distribution/docs/site/content/docs/26-advanced-topics.md

 ## Setting up a host as a SeqWare client
 To set up a seqware client on your machine, see [here](/docs/26-advanced-topics/setting-up-a-host-as-a-seqware-client/).

+## Command-line tab-completion for SeqWare
+To make it easier to use SeqWare, you can install a bash completion script that will help your shell auto-complete SeqWare commands with the <kbd>TAB</kbd> key.
+See [here](/docs/26-advanced-topics/seqware-command-tab-completion/), for further instructions.